Grass needs water, but how much? The combined loss of water from

 make sense.
 Retail outlets that sell sprinkler parts normally have

-free pamphlets or inexpensive booklets that will tell you how.
+free pamphlets or booklets that will tell you how.

 One way is to shut off the irrigation.
 It's often the dry